Q: What is different about Yvonne from other designers ?

 Q: How much does it cost for a living room design?

 A: A floor plan for a living, dining or bed room, which includes new & existing furnishings and meetings, starts at $1,200 + HST.

 Q: What happens if I don't like the design ?

-A: My 13-step interior design process includes a detailed questionnaire to establish your design goals, wish list, budget, style and colour preferences.
-This, along with continuous open communications, allows me to create a design specifically suited to you.
+A: My 12-Step Interior Design Project Process includes a detailed questionnaire to establish your design goals, wish list, budget, style and colour preferences.
+I produce 2d and colour 3d drawings [optional], samples and product image to help you visualize to concept.
+These, along with continuous open communications, allows me to create a design specifically suited to you.

 Q: Can I read some client reviews of your work ?

 A: Yes, there are several reviews on Houzz [click here] who refer to several projects within my Portfolio section.

 A: It means everything is designed and implemented by YPID.